plone/plone.app.jquerytools/README.txt

  * subtype: 'image' | 'iframe' | 'ajax'

- * selector: the JQuery selector to find your elements
+ * selector: the jQuery selector to find your elements

  * urlmatch: Regular expression for a portion of the target URL